kstenerud/concise-encoding/DESIGN.md

 We can always find some reason to add extra processing abilities to a data format to make it more powerful, but **this temptation must be resisted**!
 Once you cross the threshold of Turing completeness (and usually well before), your format becomes a security liability due to the complexity explosion and the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).

-### Signature Byte 0x83
+### Signature Byte 0x8f

-All CBE documents start with the signature byte 0x83, followed by the version.
-Why was 0x83 chosen?
+All CBE documents start with the signature byte 0x8f, followed by the version.
+Why was 0x8f chosen?

-The low nybble `3` was chosen to match the low-nybble of the signature character `c` (hex code `0x63`) in CTE documents.

-The high nybble `8` was chosen for its useful property:

 Most text formats leave 0x80-0x9f unassigned as first bytes (notably ISO 8859 and UTF-8), and so a document that begins with such a byte is never valid text.
 This property can be exploited to encode binary data onto mediums designed for modern text formats (text formats that use all 8 bits per byte).

+#### An added complication

+Due to the legacy of [Windows codepage 1252](https://en.wikipedia.org/wiki/Windows-1252), many ISO 8859-1 decoders are actually CP-1252 decoders.
+It's therefore safest to pick unused codes from CP-1252, of which there are five: `81`, `8d`, `8f`, `90`, and `9d`.

+These unused codes are sometimes converted to their [C0 and C1](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) equivalents (by stripping the high bit) in order to avoid completely invalid characters no matter what one decodes.

+Of the C0 and C1 equivalents, only `0f` (SI) has never been given special meaning in a data format, and it's also a pretty benign control character if dumped to a terminal.
+Admittedly this is a very minor benefit for an almost unheard of scenario, but since we're greenfielding anyway, why not take it?

+Thus, `8f` is the optimal choice for a signature byte.

 #### Example: Encoding CBE into a QR Code

 [QR codes](https://en.wikipedia.org/wiki/QR_code) support multiple different encoding modes, including one misleadingly called "binary" that's actually ISO 8859-1 (so QR codes are basically text-only).
-If the data were to start with a byte such as 0x83, interpreting it as ISO 8859-1 would break.
-A smart decoder could take this as an indication that a different format is encoded within, and use the first byte as a selector for what format it actually is (such as 0x83 for CBE).
+If the data were to start with a byte such as 0x8f, interpreting it as ISO 8859-1 would break.
+A smart decoder could take this as an indication that a different format is encoded within, and use the first byte as a selector for what format it actually is (such as 0x8f for CBE).

 Such a technique makes it possible to encode complex ad-hoc data structures into QR codes, giving the previously text-only QR codes new superpowers!